instana/robot-shop/K8s/README.md

-# Instana Agent Install

-The easiest way to install the Instana agent is with the helm [chart](https://hub.helm.sh/charts/stable/instana-agent).
-If you really want to do it by hand, template descriptors are available in the official [documentation](https://docs.instana.io/ecosystem/kubernetes/).

 # Stan's Robot Shop Install

 Install Stan's Robot Shop on to your K8s cluster using the helm chart, see the [README](helm/README.md) for details of the various options.